alanreid/sensitive-arduino/README.md

-Sensitive.js
+Sensitive Arduino
 ============

-Sensitive.js is a small Node.js app that reads sensor data from your mobile phone and sends it to an Arduino.
+Sensitive Arduino is a small Node.js app that reads sensor data from your mobile phone and sends it to an Arduino.
 It's still quite buggy, but it works :)

 ### How it works
-Sensitive.js has to run on a computer that has an Arduino attached to a USB port (this could be a RaspberryPi for instance).
+Sensitive Arduino has to run on a computer that has an Arduino attached to a USB port (this could be a RaspberryPi for instance).

-When you access the node.js server from your phone, a Sensitive.js client opens a Websocket connection and starts sending the sensor readings.
+When you access the node.js server from your phone, a Sensitive Arduino client opens a Websocket connection and starts sending the sensor readings.
 The node app then forwards them to your Arduino, using the serial port.

 ### Supported Sensors
 * Geolocation (lat, lng)